-According to World Oil some 150 of the 1205 producing wells in Abu Dhabi were on artificial lift by 2002,, whereas in Dubai 199 of the 212 producing wells were in this condition.
+According to World Oil, some 150 of the 1205 producing wells in Abu Dhabi were on the artificial lift by 2002, whereas in Dubai 199 of the 212 producing wells were in this condition.
 Abu Dhabi currently has major investment plans featuring complete refurbishment and gas injection for fields that already have water injection.
 It strongly suggests that the reserves are significantly depleted.

 Iraq also follows the same largely incomprehensible pattern.
 Balad, a 1983/88 discovery, along with Suffayah (1978), West Tikrit (1985), and East Baghdad (1975/89), as well as very limited volumes from Bin Umr/Nahr Umr (1949/75), Majnoon (1977/02) and West Qurna (1973/99), are now in production and added to reserves in the period.
 Some sixty-one named discoveries mean that Iraq probably has an undeveloped or underdeveloped reserves bank of at least 60 Gb.
 For currently accessible reserves, it looks as though the oil company +30% and the industry figures can be reconciled.
 No well data are available from World Oil, but the Oil and Gas Journal reports 1685 producing wells in 2002.

 The total absence of discovery in Kuwait since 1962, means that it is hard to discern any reserves logic linking the various reserves numbers.
-But deflating reserve claims in line with well productivity changes should provide a reasonable guide, because Kuwait, unlike Iraq and Iran, has not suffered from under-investment and poor oilfield practise.
+But deflating reserve claims in line with well productivity changes should provide a reasonable guide, because Kuwait, unlike Iraq and Iran, has not suffered from underinvestment and poor oil field practice.
 The three underdeveloped fields on the Iraq border are expected to add no more than 200,000 b/d when fully developed.
 All 800 producing wells flow naturally.

 From all viewpoints and by all measures, easily the most important reserve numbers are those for Saudi Arabia.
-But, before analysing them it is worth looking at the impact of using well productivity to adjust the old oil company estimates uplifted by 30% and 50%.
+But, before analyzing them, it is worth looking at the impact of using well productivity to adjust the old oil company estimates uplifted by 30% and 50%.
 See below:

--oOo-Insofar as we can draw any valid conclusion from the morass of conflicting evidence, it is that Middle East reserves have been massively over-stated.
-As a best guess we could add 50% to the old industry estimates and then deflate them by the declining productivity factor, as follows:
+Insofar as we can draw any valid conclusion from the morass of conflicting evidence, it is that Middle East reserves have been massively overstated.
+As the best guess we could add 50% to the old industry estimates and then deflate them by the declining productivity factor, as follows:

-As the concern about the impending peak and decline of oil production gains momentum, recognising the critical role of oil to the modern economy, we desperately need more transparency about the size and definition of reserves, nowhere more so than in the Middle East.
+As the concern about the impending peak and decline of oil production gains momentum, recognizing the critical role of oil in the modern economy, we desperately need more transparency about the size and definition of reserves, nowhere more so than in the Middle East.

 Compiled by C.J.Campbell, Staball Hill, Ballydehob, Co.
 Cork, Ireland